dqpm26/dqpm.github.io/content/_index.md

 However, experimental observations have repeatedly shown that the QGP medium is, instead, strongly interacting.

-The DQPM allows to include the non-perturbative features of the QGP, in a treatment that accounts both for finite temperature and chemical potential.
+The DQPM allows to reproduce the non-perturbative features of the QGP, in a treatment that accounts both for finite temperature and chemical potential.
 The determination and extraction of complex self-energies for the partonic degrees of freedom is performed by fitting lattice QCD calculations at